 Like potatoes, taro root is safe and has many health benefits during pregnancy.
 However, a significant difference is the preparation of taro root since raw taro can cause skin irritation when touched.

-In addition, the skin and flesh of an uncooked taro root contain high amounts of a compound called oxalate.
+In addition, the brown skin and white flesh of an uncooked taro root contain high amounts of a compound called oxalate.
 Therefore, gloves are essential when handling, cutting, and peeling raw taro roots.

 Otherwise, you can safely use taro root interchangeably with a potato while pregnant.
 It is a great starchy vegetable that can provide energy, fiber, vitamins, and minerals, such as manganese, vitamin B6, and potassium (source: United States Department of Agriculture [USDA]).

-Fiber is essential for maintaining a healthy digestive system, regulating bowel movements, lowering blood cholesterol, managing blood sugars, and more (source: Mayo Clinic).
+Fiber is essential for maintaining a healthy digestive system, regulating bowel movements, lowering blood cholesterol, managing blood sugar levels, and more (source: Mayo Clinic).

 Additionally, research shows that antioxidant functioning increases with a diet high in fiber (source: International Journal of Women’s Health and Reproduction Sciences).

 Antioxidants are compounds that protect cells from harmful free radicals in the body that can contribute to oxidative stress.
 Since oxidative stress can contribute to hypertension and preeclampsia during pregnancy, antioxidants are essential in the diet.